top of page

 SELF-REFLECTION FOR YOU

 I'm curious.
-Have you caught yourself in patterns or having thoughts that used to feel like it was protecting you, but just doesn't feel helpful to you now?
+Have you caught yourself in patterns or having thoughts that used to feel like it was protecting you, but just don't feel helpful to you now?
 What is the pattern or thought that you would like to change?
-What would it feel or look like to you, if that pattern, concern, or habit of thought no longer existed?
+What would it feel or look like to you if that pattern, concern, or habit of thought no longer existed?

 Last question to consider: A year from now, what would have changed in you for you to show up in the way that you desired?